Child Support Modification

 Enforcement Of Pennsylvania Child Support Orders

 If the parent who is required to pay child support has failed to comply with the order of court, the non-support case will be heard by a judge and that parent may be held in contempt.
 A parent must be found to have the present ability to pay and refused to do so prior to being found in contempt for non-payment of child support.
 After being found in contempt, there are numerous enforcement remedies available to secure payment of past due child support (also called support arrearages).
 These enforcement remedies include, among others, incarceration of the non-paying parent, suspension of driver’s licenses, revocation of any other state-issued licenses including professional licenses, liens placed against bank accounts, withholding of federal or state tax refunds and imposition of attorney fees.
-The Montgomery County Sheriff’s Department maintains a list on their website of the most serious cases of non-support and the names and photos of the Allegheny County deadbeat parents.

 Duty To Report Changes Of Income